AlexiaChen/awesome-stars/README.md

 ## C

+- [yhzhang0128/egos-2000](https://github.com/yhzhang0128/egos-2000) – A minimal operating system (2K LOC) on QEMU and a RISC-V board
 - [lizrice/learning-ebpf](https://github.com/lizrice/learning-ebpf) – Learning eBPF, published by O'Reilly - out now!
 Here's where you'll find a VM config for the examples, and more
 - [hpjansson/chafa](https://github.com/hpjansson/chafa) – 📺🗿 Terminal graphics for the 21st century.
 - [pelikan-io/pelikan](https://github.com/pelikan-io/pelikan) – Pelikan is a framework for building local or distributed caches.
 It comes with a highly extensible architecture, best-in-class performance, and superb operational ergonomics.
 You can use it to replace most of Memcached or a subset of Redis features.